merlinmb/esp32_ADSB_AMOLED/README.md

 ## Usage

-1. Power on the LilyGo T-Display S3.
+1. Power on the LilyGo T-Display S3 AMOLED.
 2. The device will initialize and display startup messages.
 3. Connect to the local web server for additional configuration or monitoring.
 4. View real-time flight data on the display.